 We are proud to announce that Michael Vignone is Kensington Garden Club’s 2022 scholarship award recipient!

-The scholarship is one of our largest contributions to the community that is made possible thru fundraising and public support.
+The scholarship is made possible thru fundraising and public support.
 The selected senior needs to display an interest in pursuing a career in Conservation, Environmental Control, Horticulture or similar fields of study.
 Selection is made based on academic achievement in the related fields and favorable instructor recommendations.
 Congratulations, Michael!